 An image in Wikipedia Commons shows the Kalush market square before 1914:

 If there was a golden time for the Jewish people in Kalush, it was then.
 Certainly the town’s brewery reached its apogee in Emperor Franz Joseph I’s Galicia.

 Memories of the Brewery

-She writes in part (tr. by Deborah Schultz):
+She wrote (translation by Deborah Schultz):